 - Been exposed to COVID-19

-- Pediatrics and NICU: One set of parents/guardians 24 hours per day
+- NICU: One pair of parents/guardians, 24 hours/day

-- End-of-Life Patients who do not have or are not suspected of COVID-19: Up to two visitors per day, 24 hours/day
+- End-of-life Patients Who Are Not COVID-19 Positive or Suspected: Up to two unique visitors per day, 24 hours/day

-Visitors are not allowed for patients with or suspected of having COVID-19, unless a clinical team has determined the patient is considered end of life.
-End-of-life patients who have tested positive for COVID-19 or have symptoms consistent with COVID-19 will be allowed one visitor per day for two hours.
+Visitors are not allowed for patients with confirmed, moderate or high suspicion of having COVID-19, unless a clinical team has determined the patient is considered end of life.
+In that case, patients will be allowed one visitor per day for two hours.

 - Patients may designate the same or a different visitor(s) each day.

-- Infusion Areas: Visitor accommodations are based on ability to maintain appropriate physical distancing.
+- Infusion Areas: One visitor during clinic hours.
+Visitor accommodations are based on ability to maintain appropriate physical distancing.
 Please check with the clinic prior to your appointment.

 - Imaging: One visitor is allowed for patients under the age of 18 or for patients who need physical assistance.